cstubben/nmbcc/README.md

 	[1] "359 occurrences available.
 Set download=TRUE to download"
 	aq <- nmbcc("Aquilegia", download = TRUE)

-The resulting table is a similar to `data.frame` with a three specific methods: print, plot and points.
+The resulting table is a similar to `data.frame` with three specific methods: print, plot and points.
 The `print` method displays the first few rows of the table (last 6 columns not shown).
 To view the entire table, just use `data.frame(aq)`.

 	aq
 	  A GBIF table with 359 rows and 12 columns